-Yonatan "Yoni" Netanyahu
+Yonaton "Yoni" Netanyahu

-Yonatan "Yoni" Netanyahu was born on March 13, 1946 in New York City.
-When he was two, his parents, Benzion and Cela, who both worked for the New Zionist Organization, returned their family to the newly created state of Israel.
-At first the family lived in Talpiot, a southern neighborhood of Jerusalem, where Yoni’s brothers Benjamin (Bibi) and Iddo were born.
-In 1955 the family moved to their permanent home in the Katamon district of Jerusalem.
-In order to further Benzion's historical research, the family went back to the United States in 1957, but returned to Jerusalem in 1959.
-In 1963, when Yoni was in 11th grade, the family resettled in Elkins Park, a suburb of Philadelphia, where Prof. Netanyahu taught at Dropsie College, a school of higher learning for Jewish studies.
+In 1955, the Netanyahu family moved to a permanent home in Katamon, a district of Jerusalem.
+In order to further Benzion’s historical research, the family went back to the United States in 1957, but soon returned to Jerusalem in 1959.
+In 1963, when Yoni was in 11th grade, the family resettled in Elkins Park, a suburb of Philadelphia, where Benzion Netanyahu taught at Dropsie College, a school of higher learning for Jewish studies.

 In August 1967, Netanyahu married his longtime girlfriend Tuti.
 Shortly after their wedding, they flew to the U.S., where Netanyahu enrolled at Harvard University.
 He took classes in philosophy and mathematics, excelling in both and was on the Dean's List at the end of his first year.
 However, feeling restless at being away from Israel, especially with Israel skirmishing against Egypt during the War of Attrition, Yoni transferred to Jerusalem's Hebrew University in 1968.
 In early 1969, he left his studies and returned to the army.

-Following the war, Netanyahu was awarded Medal of Distinguished Service (עיטור המופת), Israel's third highest military decoration, for his wartime conduct.
+Following the war, Netanyahu was awarded Medal of Distinguished Service (עיטור המופת), Israel’s third highest military decoration, for his wartime conduct.
 Netanyahu then volunteered to serve as armor commander, due to the heavy casualties inflicted on the Israeli Armored Corps during the war, with a disproportionate number of these in the officer ranks.
-Netanyahu excelled in Tank Officers course. and was given command of the Barak Armored Brigade, which had been shattered during the war.
+Netanyahu excelled in Tank Officers course and was given command of the Barak Armored Brigade, which had been shattered during the war.
 Netanyahu turned his brigade into the leading military unit in the Golan Heights.

-Netanyahu was buried in Jerusalem's Military Cemetery at Mount Herzl on July 6, 1976 following a military funeral attended by enormous crowds and top-ranking officials.
-Shimon Peres, then Defense Minister, said during the eulogy that “a bullet had torn the young heart of one of Israel’s finest sons, one of its most courageous warriors, one of its most promising commanders – the magnificent Yonatan Netanyahu.”
+Netanyahu was buried in Jerusalem’s Military Cemetery at Mount Herzl on July 6, 1976, following a military funeral attended by enormous crowds and top-ranking officials.
+Shimon Peres, then-Defense Minister, said during the eulogy that “a bullet had torn the young heart of one of Israel’s finest sons, one of its most courageous warriors, one of its most promising commanders – the magnificent Yonatan Netanyahu.”

 In 1972, he and Tuti were divorced.
 Netanyahu was living with his girlfriend of two years, Bruria, at the time of his death.